 Nearly two thirds of women (60%) in marketing have either left the industry or seriously thought about doing so – either permanently or temporarily – during the pandemic, according to data released to coincide with the release of LinkedIn’s global International Women’s Day (8 March) campaign.

 This figure is the highest seen in any industry and was followed by women working in the creative industries (57%) and finance (53%).

 The findings, based on a wider sample of more than 20,000 responses across various industries and roles worldwide, also reveal 42% of female marketers say Covid has caused their career to be set back or put on hold.
 On this measure, only finance (45%) and IT (50%) fared worse.

-“The data tells a pretty bleak story,” says LinkedIn senior director of brand and communication, Ngaire Moyes.
+“The data tells a pretty bleak story,” says LinkedIn vice-president for brand and communications, international (APAC, EMEA, LATAM), Ngaire Moyes.
 “It certainly feels that this is going to take a lot of time to recover from.
 And more than that, is the fact that when you see women exit the workplace, you don’t have those women there, acting as mentors, bringing up more junior women.